survivejs/react-book/manuscript/04_implementing_notes.md

 T> You could use `[...this.state.notes, {id: uuid.v4(), task: 'New task'}]` to achieve the same result.
 This [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator) can be used with function parameters as well.

+T> Using [autobind-decorator](https://www.npmjs.com/package/autobind-decorator) would be a valid alternative for property initializers.
+In this case we would use `@autobind` annotation either on class or method level.
+To learn more about decorators, read *Understanding Decorators*.

 ## Improving Component Hierarchy

 Our current, one component based setup isn't going to take us far.
 By looking at our application, we can see there's a component hierarchy like this: